LukeGrahamLandry/franca/examples/os/README.md

   - console
   - fs (FUSE)
   - gpu (2d framebuffer for software rendering)
+- use multiple cores
+- a subset of libc
   - virtual file system in userspace
     - makes it easy to port programs that expect a unix-like everything-is-a-file interface
-- a subset of libc
-- use multiple cores
+  - pthread create/join
+  - thread groups: posix_spawnp, wait4, pipe

 ## incomplete

+- posix_spawnattr_t (i only do file_actions)
 - MemDir ref counts / shallow copying children is very sketchy
-- mprotect
+- mprotect (rn i only have unmapped or RWX)
 - multiple address spaces
 - block device
 - persistant file system
-- clean up resources when main thread in a group exits
+- munmap when a thread group exits
-- wait, exit_group vs exit_thread
-- posix_spawn an actual program not just a stub that prints something useless
-- don't busy wait in poll
 - don't recycle tid so fast
 - @trace into its own pipe so it doesn't stomp on your processes output. also needs to be thread local since i toggle it in the shell